withastro/astro/.changeset/green-buttons-reflect.md

 ---
-'astro': minor
+'astro': patch
 ---

-Add "astro preview" command
+Add a new "astro preview" command